JordiCorbilla/FlickrPhotoStats/README.md

 - Last time it was updated.
 - Affection (number of likes over number of views).

-Each value is saved and stored over time so the took can display the trend of a particular photo.
+Each value is saved and stored over time so the tool can display the trend of a particular photo.

 Code convention:
 - > 1000 < 3000 views: blue.